Engagement Ring vs Wedding Ring: Everything You Need To Know

 No, they don’t have to match but you can buy an engagement ring and a wedding band together.
 This is known as a bridal set and the rings fit together seamlessly on your finger.

-If the rings are bought separately, then the important factors to think about matching them are:
+If the wedding ring is bought separately or after an engagement, then the important factors to think about matching them are:

 – Metal type

 This is to make sure that the wedding ring looks cohesive together.
 At Holdsworth Bros. we are more than happy to help with matching your engagement ring and wedding ring.